MedAouadhi/Polybot/README.md

 - Async server with dynamic ip support, periodic monitoring and update of the self signed certificate of the server based on ip changes:
     - Keep all accesses local to your network, don't need a third party hosting/routing service.
     - Gives the ability to use async webhooks vs polling for the updates.
-- Intuitive and simple addition of commands, simply add new function that returns a string, that's literally it.
+- Intuitive and simple addition of commands, simply add a new function that returns a string, that's literally it.
 - **Command mode** to serve back the handlers you define.
 - **Chat Mode** ask your large language model, using:
     - OpenAI models (through their API).